Antisgoat/mybodyscan/docs/scan-upload.md

 - All photos upload to `scans/{uid}/{scanId}/{pose}.jpg` (JPEG only).
 - Primary path: Firebase Storage Web SDK `uploadBytesResumable`.
-- If the Storage SDK fails due to CORS/App Check/network, the client automatically falls back to a server-side upload (same-origin via Hosting rewrite).
+- If the Storage SDK fails due to CORS/App Check/network, the client automatically falls back to a server-side upload (same-origin via Hosting rewrite) that writes to the same canonical path with Admin SDK.
 - Analysis (`submitScan`) only queues after all four objects exist at the canonical paths.

 ## Operator validation (Safari)